jDeters-USACE/Antecedent-Precipitation-Tool/README.md

   - Attempt to backfill the missing dates from the Primary Station with the resorted stations until there are no missing dates.

 **Forthcoming improvements in the newest version**

-- Secondary Station candidates will be ranked by similarity.

-  - The average difference in PRCP values on overlapping dates will be calculated
-  - The weighted Difference values will be augmented to incorporate the avg. diff

 - NOAA&#39;s new Daily Gridded PRCP Dataset will be used, when: